Jesus-Vazquez-A/Rent-Amount-Brazilian/README.md

 All the variables that refer to a certain price are in the Brazilian peso unit.

-* City: If the department is in a city.

-* Animal: If they accept animals.

 * Furniture: If the house is furnished.